 Castor Technologies is an Israeli start-up that Evonik’s Venture Capital division invested in late 2019.

 “With the software, broader adoption of 3D printing at a commercial scale is now possible,” commented Thomas Große-Puppendahl, Head of Innovation Growth Field Additive Manufacturing at Evonik.
 “These will offer us better insights into customer needs and preferences in order to develop new ‘ready-to-use’ materials.”

-Thsi tool will eventually help Evonik’s bottom line.
-The software will be able to suggest the use of Evonik’s additives that can modify material properties, for example, improving the flowability or making the finished part more robust.
+This tool will eventually help Evonik’s bottom line.
+The software will be able to suggest the use of Evonik’s additives that can modify material properties, for example, improving flowability or making the finished part more robust.

-“The release of Evonik’s new software which is powered by Castor’s technology is a key step in expanding our product portfolio.
-We are thrilled about the opportunity to solidify the relationship with Evonik and look forward to materializing our vision to increase the amount of end-use parts manufacturers using additive manufacturing,” said Omer Blaier, CEO of Castor.
+“The release of Evonik’s new software, which is powered by Castor’s technology, is a key step in expanding our product portfolio.
+We are thrilled about the opportunity to solidify the relationship with Evonik and look forward to materializing our vision to increase the number of end-use parts manufacturers using additive manufacturing,” said Omer Blaier, CEO of Castor.